-In the field of energy, this means we need to deploy
+In the field of energy, this means we

 Lots more renewable energy – wind and solar power to decarbonise existing supply and meet the growing demand for electricity heat and transport.
 The UK government is already planning for 20GW of new offshore wind in the next decade, we need to at least double that ambition.

 Lots of large-scale energy storage – for times when renewable power is less available or to manage more power through our existing grid.
 Something of the order of 10TWh by 2030 with more to follow.
 This is not just batteries but technologies like compressed air, chemical and thermal storage.

 Lots of low-carbon hydrogen – for industry, heavy transport and heat as well as power.
 Again, this needs to be of the order of tens of TWh each year by 2030.
 10TWh is quarter of a million tonnes of hydrogen a year or nearly 700t/day.